 Uses warm rocks to boost circulation for remedial or relaxation massage.
 Extra charges apply due to the additional preparation and clean-up time.

 I come to you to do the massage.
-But this incurs extra charges to cover travelling time, etc. See below and the Times & Prices page.
+But this incurs extra charges to cover travelling time, etc. and availability is extremely limited.
+See below and the Times & Prices page for more details.

 Pressing deep into the “fascia” in different directions without oil to stretch it.
 Fascia is a connective tissue that wraps its way around and through all muscles, bones, tissues and organs of the body.